How much do boomerang kids really cost?

 The average cost for a family of four living in Sydney is close to $5,000 every month (includes costs such as transportation, clothing and shoes, sports and leisure, education, monthly utilities and entertainment).
 That’s before rent or mortgage repayments.
 Combine this cost with the Real Concerns Index reporting that nearly two in three (62%) Australians admitted they are struggling to keep up with the rising cost of living.

-If parents of boomerang kids dip into their savings, or stop extra contributions into their super, this can leave a dent in finances.
-In more serious cases, parents might take on debt to cover living expenses in the case they are unable to work, and this can majorly impact their retirement plan.
+If parents of boomerang kids dip into their parent's savings, or stop extra contributions into their super, this can leave a dent in finances.
+In more serious cases, parents might take on debt to cover living expenses and this can majorly impact their retirement plan.